suyash-9/suyash-9/README.md

 - 👋 Hi, I’m @suyash-9
 - 👀 I’m interested in development and designing
 - 🌱 I’m currently learning python and its applications alnog with c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on develoment projects
 - 📫 How to reach me ...

 <!---